Commuting Schemes of Upper Triangular Matrices and Representation Homology: Main Results

-\begin{restatable}{thm}{MainResult} Let $U_n$ be the affine group scheme consisting of upper triangular matrices with diagonals being $1$, and let $\Sigma_g$ be the Riemann surface of genus $g$.
-Then the following are equivalent: \begin{enumerate} \item The vanishing
+\begin{prop} Let $U_n$ be the affine group scheme consisting of unipotent upper triangular matrices, and let $\Sigma_g$ be the closed orientable surface of genus $g$.
+Then the following are equivalent: \begin{enumerate} \item The representation homology $HR_i(\Sigma_g,U_n)$ vanishes in dimension greater or equal than $n$, namely